knightjimr/rms/docs/index.rst

 And, calling it a language overstates the case just a bit.
 It really consists of a little extra syntax to organize the Bash, Perl, Python or R scripts of a pipeline, along with fill-in-the-blank “template elements” that are replaced when creating the executed commands.
-You write the pipeline steps in any combination of the four languages (whatever best fits each step’s implementation), and include the template elements (whose syntax is designed so that language-specific editors will ignore the RMS-specific parts of the script).
+You write the pipeline steps in any combination of the four languages, include the RMS lines and template elements, and then run RMS with the script and the spreadsheet data as you would any program.
+It handles all of the details of creating, queueing and running jobs across the cluster.

 For example, if you have the file 'myfiles.txt', containing the names of three files plus a column header on the first line, ::